paradis-A/lendb-server/readme.md

 The above code will start create or load if exists an acebase database in your root directory named  with the name of `my_db.acebase`.

 **Options**
-As much as possible we want to serve the data across clients and servers with the fastest available server available (quite elegant) for node.js the why to serve the database, the http and ws runs on top of [hyper-express](https://www.npmjs.com/package/hyper-express) an ala'h express wrapper of the fastest websocket server for node.js [uWebsocket.js](https://github.com/uNetworking/uWebSockets.js/).
+As much as possible we want to serve the data across clients and servers with the fastest available server available (quite elegant) for node.js the why to serve the database, the http and ws runs on top of [hyper-express](https://www.npmjs.com/package/hyper-express).

 Basically upon starting the server the only option can be supplied as argument is the port and host.
 ```javascript
 db.start(my_port,my_host)
 ```
-But if you want to extend either work like adding routes or middlewares to  hyper-express instance before starting.
+But if you want to extend either work like adding routes or middlewares to  hyper-express.
+You can optionally add endpoints before calling .start().
 ```javascript
 db.Server.post("/my_custom_endpont",(req,res)=>{
 	res.status(418)//I'm a teapot